vmware-archive/pivot_pws_tutorial_rails/README.md

 ## How to file a support ticket

 <http://support.run.pivotal.io/home> is a good place to start for PWS support.
-However, if you're in the San Francisco office, you might want to pay the PWS team a visit on the fourth floor.
+However, if you're in the San Francisco office, you might want to pay a visit to the PWS team on the fourth floor.

 [pws]:https://run.pivotal.io/
 [pws-getting-started]:http://docs.run.pivotal.io/starting/